mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 hadoop fs -get blog_wiki_output/part-00000 blog_wiki_output.txt
 ```

+Since I only had one output file, this worked.
+With multiple output files, I'd want to use the `-getmerge` command to combine them and then bring it to my local machine.

-Now I can load the output in Python and see the most common words.
+Anyway, now I can load the output in Python and see the most common words.

 ```python